Details

 Building on the skills and resources produced during the Physiotherapist: Work Ready subject, the team at the Career Development Centre on the main Bond campus will help strengthen your interpersonal and employability skills, as well as helping you prepare for the job application and interview process.
 You’ll also be able to work on real-life projects of your own choosing under the guidance of academics and industry mentors in the Transformer program.

-**Bond DPT’s fees are calculated by semester (3 semesters per year instead of the standard 2)
+**Bond’s Doctor of Physiotherapy fees are calculated by semester (3 semesters per year instead of the standard 2).

 Admission Requirements